 The coronavirus pandemic has heightened interest in remote work among employers and employees.
 Going forward, more job candidates are bound to inquire during the interview process about a potential employer’s remote work policies.
 Those policies could tip the balance in terms of attracting and retaining talent.

 As remote work becomes more mainstream, it’s imperative for employers to realize that hiring a remote worker isn’t the same as hiring an in-office worker.
 Therefore, employers should consider developing or revisiting policies about how they hire remote workers.
-Those policies should include guidelines about pre-employment screenings, offered by companies like GoodHire.
+Those policies should include guidelines about pre-employment screenings and remote onboarding, offered by companies like GoodHire.
 Plus, GoodHire’s mobile-optimized, candidate-friendly workflow provides a positive, respectful experience, makes it easy for applicants, and gives a good impression from the start.

 The resources provided here are for educational purposes only and do not constitute legal advice.
 We advise you to consult your own counsel if you have legal questions related to your specific practices and compliance with applicable laws.